dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
-Current Cycle 8 - T-3 from A83
+Current Cycle 9 - Finalize T-3, Update A83 for the next steps game plan Cycle 8 - T-3 from A83
 Cycle 7 - working through A83 checklist
 Cycle 6 - laundry list of feedback/observations to organize/plan solutions for
 Cycle 5 - test theory